 There was a powerful poem shared at the presidential inauguration that got a lot of attention.
-I believe it’s because it resonated with our souls—our souls seeking light in a world full of darkness and chaos.
+I believe it’s because it resonated with our souls—our souls seeking spiritual light in a world full of darkness and chaos.
 Amanda Gorman, National Youth Poet Laureate, shared: “There is always light if only we’re brave enough to see it, if only we’re brave enough to be it.”

 Be brave with me for a minute.
 Dig deep and center yourself.
 Reflect on your inner light and then think of someone you know who is struggling.
 We all know someone facing a challenge right now.
 And it’s natural to want to help them.
 If you can so easily think about someone needing assistance in this very moment, think about how many people are out there, likely struggling through something personal.
 Everyone has an individual battle they are facing—and your light might just keep them going.
-Contemplate how you can incorporate these 5 simple suggestions on sharing light.
+Contemplate how you can incorporate these 5 simple suggestions on sharing your spiritual light.

-1. Increase Your Inner Light
+1. Increase Your Inner Spiritual Light

-If we want to share light with others, we need light to share.
+If we want to share light with others, we need spiritual light to share.
 An unlit match can’t light a fire.
 Take time and discover what fuels your spirituality.
 Evaluate your connections—with others, with God, and with yourself.
 What spiritual practices do you engage in that fill you with positive energy?

 “The best gift you can give to others, really, is your ongoing personal development—getting better, getting stronger, becoming wiser.
 Self-development enables you to serve, to be more valuable to those around you” (Jim Rohn).
 Continue to work on your own spirituality.
 Your example—of happiness, of inner peace, of confidence, of direction—will be the best way to positively influence those around you.